toralf/torutils/README.md

 - Neither touch established nor outbound connections.¹
 - Filter only single ips, no network segments.²

-¹ An attacker capable to spoof ip addresses could easily force to block ip addresses with an already established connection.
+¹ An attacker capable to spoof ip addresses could easily force blocking victim ip addresses.

-² An attacker could place 1 malicious ip within e.g. a /24 range to harm all other addresses in that segment.
+² An attacker could place 1 malicious ip within a CIDR range to harm all other addresses in the same network block.

 #### Details